-Richard M. Weibley is an associate with Pepper Hamilton LLP, resident in the Pittsburgh office.
+Richard M. Weibley is of counsel with Pepper Hamilton LLP, resident in the Pittsburgh office.
 He has extensive experience in complex commercial litigation.
 This experience covers issues including contract and business disputes, warranty and sales, products liability, employment matters, intellectual property and construction litigation.

 Mr. Weibley’s engagements include:

 - successfully defending at trial a casting manufacturer against claims of tortious interference by a competitor

 - winning dismissal of claims for computer trespass and conversion against a company specializing in peer-to-peer network intelligence services

 - successfully representing a railcar manufacturer in English arbitration (and in related English and Indian court proceedings) arising out of the dissolution of a joint venture with an Indian railcar manufacturer

 - vindicating a gas supply company’s form supply agreement from a customer’s competing interpretation and claims of unconscionability

 - successfully defending a manufacturer of construction products in numerous cases involving claims for breach of warranty and products liability